Transporting dangerous goods

-The rules for hazardous and dangerous goods depend on the method of transport.
+The rules for dangerous goods depend on the method of transport.

-See more for air freight, sea freight and road freight
+Find more information about general air freight, sea freight and road freight

-Your hazardous air cargo is handled by employees who have completed appropriate training to:
+Your dangerous goods are handled by employees who have completed appropriate training to:

-- Load and unload or handle dangerous materials/goods
+- Load and unload or handle dangerous goods

-- Operate vehicles used to transport dangerous materials/goods
+- Operate vehicles used to transport dangerous goods

-- Inspect, recondition, maintain, repair or test packages or packaging components used to transport hazardous materials
+- Inspect, recondition, maintain, repair or test packages or packaging components used to transport dangerous goods

 We can assist with the documentation that is required by all dangerous goods shipments.
 This may include: